pazfe/product-docs/docs/quickstart/devices/getting-the-first-device-online.md

+---
+description: APN (Access Point Name) configuration is the first step
+---
 # Getting the first device online

 Any device equipped with a SIM card requires an APN (Access Point Name) configuration to establish a data session.